dionwang88/cs542database/README.md

 We wrote a class named Threadtest that can carry out a specific list of operations on the database according to the user's request.
 Then we instantiated several Threads of this and assigned different tasks to them.
 These tasks should be carried out in a sequence that follows our assumption and decisions of concurrency control.

 There are three threads in our experiment, and named as Thread 1, 2 and 3.
 All threads are assigned the same key (key 11), but with different value.
-Thread 1's tasks are to read and remove; Thread 2's are to write and read; Thread 3 is schedlued to remove and write.
+Thread 1's tasks are to read and remove; Thread 2's are to write and read; Thread 3 is scheduled to remove and write.
 Thread got 66051 , Thread 2 got 330255 and Thread 3 is 660510.
 For test purposes the key 11 is put with 66051 first.

 Below are the test results: